How do you talk to yourself? What does your inner voice sound like?

 2. a mental state achieved by focusing one’s awareness on the present moment, while calmly acknowledging and accepting one’s feelings, thoughts, and bodily sensations, used as a therapeutic technique.

 Many people think mindfulness means meditation, but this is not the case.
 Mindfulness is a mental state of openness, awareness and focus.
 We can achieve this state in many ways – meditation is just one way.

 I’ve been exploring different ways that I can achieve this seemingly wonder state that is mindfulness.
+Creative visualisation, my morning ritual, setting a daily intention – these are all techniques that work to help me.
 I’m still a work in progress!
-I’ll be talking more about this is upcoming posts.

 How does your inner voice talk to you?